On the Existence of Solutions to the Seiberg-Witten Vortex Equations with Exponential Decay on the Plane: Vortex Equations

 \section{Vortex Equations}

 This section presents a brief introduction to mathematical gauge theory and sets up relevant terminologies that go into the statement of the main result of the paper.
 For more details, we direct the readers to the following references \cite{MR0614447, MR0573986, MR3012377, MR1367507, MR1339810, MR1306021, MR2698453, MR0887284, SACLIOGLU1997675, MR1362874}.
+The material in this section is well-known to experts.
+Our intention for providing detailed proofs of some of these included results is for self-containment and accessibility to a larger audience.